delgada-ui/delgada/README.md

 Delgada is a frontend web framework for building slim multipage websites using modern web standards and conventions.

 Features include:

 - File-system based routing
-- Ludicously lightweight––currently less than 200 LOC and no dependencies 🤯
+- Ludicously lightweight – currently less than 200 LOC and no dependencies 🤯
-- Web components as a first class citizen––you bring your own framework (or none at all)!
+- Web components as a first class citizen – bring your own framework (or none at all)!
 - Static markup components and styling using template literal strings
 - Flexible page templates
 - SEO friendly final output